fubits1/notion-export-demo/README.md

 ## Quickstart

+> Heads up: Locally, for each page a `meta.json` and a `<page>.json` file are produced.
+They are **not** part of the repository via `.gitignore`.
+These files store raw Notion data and leak the page IDs among other things.
+Please consider this before you put your outputs in a public repo.

 ### Setup

 Create Notion Database Table and add a few pages or create a single Notion page (see `.env` file).
 Share the db/page with your integration account.